What is Kubernetes?

-All major cloud providers offer managed services for K8s : EKS for Azure, GKE for Google Cloud Platform and AKS for AWS.
+All major cloud providers offer managed services for K8s: AKS for Azure, GKE for Google Cloud Platform, and EKS for AWS.

 K8s allows developers to stop worrying about VMs (Virtual Machines) because it directly faces its execution environment, the Containers.
 Thus, Kube will take care of the submerged part of the iceberg, by adapting the infrastructure, the back-end, to the developer's contributions.

-Thanks to Kubernetes' monitoring agent, Kubernetes, if a node A no longer responds, the pods integrated in this node will be transferred to another node to ensure stability.
+Thanks to Kubernetes' monitoring agent, Kubernetes, if node A no longer responds, the pods integrated into this node will be transferred to another node to ensure stability.

 Thus, a developer will only have to worry about his own creation of new functionalities and not about the stability of the infrastructure when deploying its functionalities.

 Kubernetes has become the industry standard for deploying containers in production.
 Indeed, IT infrastructure professionals are now taking over this server orchestration technology.
 It is therefore important to keep up to date.

 As you will have understood, Kubernetes, allows you to automate tasks and processes to manage containerized applications.
 But it's not that simple...